 Mumbai is a city of limitless experiences.
 While the city is named among the best holiday destinations in India, it is due to the amazing list of places to visit in Mumbai.
-Coupled with things to do and cherished experiences, your visit to the ‘City that never Sleeps’ it is absolutely thrilling.
+Coupled with things to do and cherished experiences, your visit to the ‘City that never Sleeps’ is absolutely thrilling.
 A holiday in Mumbai is for all.
-From families, history lovers, architecture enthusiasts, fun lovers, honeymoon couples to a city hopper, everyone is mesmerized by Mumbai’s charm.
+From families, history lovers, architecture enthusiasts, fun lovers, and honeymoon couples to a city hoppers, everyone is mesmerized by Mumbai’s charm.

 Shree Siddhivinayak Temple

-Dedicated to Lord Ganesha ‘the elephant-head God’ Siddhi Vinayak is one of the top pilgrimage destinations in India.
+Dedicated to Lord Ganesha, ‘the elephant-head God’ Siddhi Vinayak is one of the top pilgrimage destinations in India.
 The very name translates to wish granting Lord.
 More than 200 years old, the temple draws believers from across the globe.
 It is also counted among the richest temples in India.
-While the shrine is dedicated to Lord Ganesha the sanctum has incredible carved images of the Ashtavinayak, eight forms of the God, according to Hindu mythology.
+While the shrine is dedicated to Lord Ganesha, the sanctum has incredible carved images of the Ashtavinayak, eight forms of the God, according to Hindu mythology.

-As it is visited by Bollywood stars, celebrities from over the world to almost everyone who seeks to fulfill wishes, you must definitely include a visit on your holiday in Mumbai.
+As it is visited by Bollywood stars, celebrities from over the world to almost everyone who seeks to fulfill wishes, you must include a visit on your holiday in Mumbai.

 The icon of Mumbai, Marine Drive is a 3-km stretch along the coastline overlooking the Arabian Sea.
-C-shaped, the boulevard looks like a string of pearls, hence the name ‘Queen’s necklace’ especially when lit in the evening.
+C-shaped, the boulevard looks like a string of pearls, hence the name ‘Queen’s necklace’, especially when lit in the evening.

 A visit to Juhu Beach is one of the best things to do in Mumbai.
 Experience the vibrant spirit of Mumbai here.
-While, the Ganesha Visarjan at the beach is an experience of a lifetime, the daily evening happenings are equally exciting.
-Bid the sun goodbye, while you taste delicious street food and revel in the festive spirit.
+While the Ganesha Visarjan at the beach is an experience of a lifetime, the daily evening happenings are equally exciting.
+Bid the sun goodbye while you taste delicious street food and revel in the festive spirit.

 Prince of Wales Museum

-Dating back to the 20th century, The Prince of Wales Museum, now the Chhatrapati Shivaji Maharaj Vatsu Sangrahalaya is one of the must-visit places in India.
-Owing to its marvelous architecture it is counted among the heritage sites in Mumbai.
+Dating back to the 20th century, The Prince of Wales Museum, now the Chhatrapati Shivaji Maharaj Vatsu Sangrahalaya, is one of the must-visit places in India.
+Owing to its marvelous architecture, it is counted among the heritage sites in Mumbai.
 Also, it is named among the best museums in India.

 Gateway of India